Data Sources and Methods

 Data Sources and Methods for Daily Maps

-- Moderate Resolution Imaging Spectroradiometer (MODIS) imagery, courtesy of the Department of Geography at the University of Maryland (UMD), and the Active Fire Mapping Program, Remote Sensing Applications Center (RSAC), USDA Forest Service. (activefiremaps.fs.fed.us)
+- Moderate Resolution Imaging Spectroradiometer (MODIS) imagery, courtesy of the National Aeronautics and Space Administration (NASA) Land, Atmosphere Near real-time Capability for EOS (LANCE) Fire Information for Resource Management System (FIRMS), and from the Active Fire Mapping Program, Remote Sensing Applications Center (RSAC), USDA Forest Service. (https://fsapps.nwcg.gov/afm/)

-- Visible Infrared Imaging Radiometer Suite (VIIRS) imagery, courtesy of UMD and RSAC.
+- Visible Infrared Imaging Radiometer Suite (VIIRS) imagery, courtesy of NASA LANCE FIRMS, University of Maryland and RSAC.

 How satellite sensors detect forest fires: